Crude Oil Trading Abroad Trading License in Dubai

 Step 4 - Select an office package: Options range from flexi-desk arrangements to dedicated office spaces.

-Step 5 - Pay licence fees: Settle the relevant trading licence and registration fees.
+Step 5 - Pay license fees: Settle the relevant trading license and registration fees.

-Step 6 - Receive your licence: Upon approval, the Trading Licence is issued, enabling legal commercial operations.
+Step 6 - Receive your license: Upon approval, the Trading License is issued, enabling legal commercial operations.

 Licensing and Compliance Requirements

-Crude oil trading is a regulated activity, and licence holders must adhere to UAE federal regulations as well as free zone-specific requirements.
+Crude oil trading is a regulated activity, and license holders must adhere to UAE federal regulations as well as free zone-specific requirements.
 Key compliance considerations include:

 Anti-money laundering (AML) and Know Your Customer (KYC) obligations under UAE Federal Law